top of page

 DAY 9: LALIBELA

 We fly back to Addis Ababa this morning.
-After lunch, we enjoy a free afternoon; you may want to visit one of the many museums or the interesting mercato.
+After lunch, we enjoy a free afternoon; you may want to visit one of the many museums or the interesting mercado.

 Overnight in Addis Ababa.

-To begin the southern part of our adventure, we head off in 4x4 vehicles to Lake Langano, which is about 143 miles (230 km) from Addis.
-Enroute we visit the lakes of Debre Ziet and Zeway.
-We arrive at our lodge in the early afternoon.
-We can then enjoy some free time to relax and enjoy this wonderful part of the country.
+We have an early morning flight back to Addis Ababa where we will transfer to our vehicles.
+To begin the Southern part of our adventure, we head off in 4x4 vehicles to Lake Langano which is about 143 miles (230 km) from Addis Ababa.
+Enroute, we visit the lakes of Debre Zeit and Ziway.
+We arrive to our lodge in the early afternoon.
+In the afternoon we enjoy some free time to relax and enjoy this wonderful part of the country.

 DAY 13: TO ARBA MINCH

-Today we have an early start as we set off in our 4x4 vehicles.
-We pass by the Rift Valley lakes before arriving into Arba Minch.
-This town is the largest in southern Ethiopia; it is situated between the Rift Valley, Lake Abaya and Lake Chamo.
+We set out early today and pass by the Rift Valley lakes before arriving into Arba Minch.
+This town is the largest in southern Ethiopia.
+It is situated between the Rift Valley, Lake Abaya and Lake Chamo.
 Enroute we will visit the Alaba village and we will drive through Welayta and Gamogoffa area.

 Overnight in Arba Minch.